THE DEATH OF FANBOY CULTURE

 Anything from a love of gory horror movies to a passion for a particular video gaming console to gloating over old episodes of "Star Trek" served as acceptable credentials to be a member of the fanboy club.

 Although they weren't called "fanboys" when I was a teenager in the ''70s, they were the kids who endlessly recited lines from Monty Python, listened to Jethro Tull, and played Dungeons and Dragons.
 They were boring, if not insufferable, to be around.

 There is a consumerist bent to fanboy culture.
 Some Mac computer users fall under the fanboy title.
 "Apple fanboys" are defined in the Urban Dictionary as "single-layered" drones.
 Mac store employees who line up to applaud customers who purchase Mac products engage in a form of faux fanboy prostitution.
 At least they have jobs.

 Like Teabaggers, fanboys like to complain.
 It's what they do.
-They are a strident minority who likes to obsess and nitpick over minutiae.
+They are a strident minority that likes to obsess and nitpick over minutiae.
 The filmic rendering of a superhero's costume as it differs from the original comic book is food for endless fodder.
 Fanboys are famous for wielding their opinions over others in a bullying manner.

 In the early Oughts some fanboys took on identities as Internet "trolls" in order to bully fellow fanboys and straight people alike.
 They had their heroes.
 Fanboy cartoonist Danny Hellman gained notoriety for an underhanded attack against editorial cartoonist/author Ted Rall.
 Hellman was an Art Spiegelman fanboy who took umbrage at a Village Voice cover story Rall wrote about the creator of "Maus."
 In the piece, Rall took Spiegelman down more than a few pegs.
 In response, Hellman galvanized a group of fellow fanboys around himself based on an e-mail flame attack wherein he impersonated Rall in a rant about his [Rall's] testicles.
-Needless to say, these fanboys were developing an identity as a gang intent on harassment.
+Needless to say, these fanboys were developing an identity as a gang of trolls intent on harassment.